compulim/react-chain-of-responsibility/README.md

 This is not supported.

 This is because React does not allow asynchronous render.
-If `next()` is called after return, an exception will be thrown.
+An exception will be thrown if the `next()` is called after return.

 ### Good middleware is stateless

 When writing middleware, keep them as stateless as possible and do not relies on data outside of the `request` object.
 The way it is writing should be similar to React function components.

-If middleware must use external data, when the external data change, make sure the `middleware` prop is invalidated to trigger a re-render of the tree.

 ### Good middleware returns false to skip rendering

-If the middleware want to skip rendering a request, return `false`/`null`/`undefined` directly.
-Do not return `() => false` or similar.
+If the middleware wants to skip rendering a request, return `false`/`null`/`undefined` directly.
+Do not return `() => false`, `<Fragment />`, or any other invisible components.

-This helps the code that use the middleware to know if the rendering result is being skipped or not.
+This helps the code that use the middleware know if the rendering result is being skipped or not.

 ### Typing a component which expect no props to be passed